graphpql/graphpinator/docs/examples/SimpleEnum.md

 # Simple Enum

+This example serves as a simple tutorial on how to create a simple enum and its items.

+## Introduction

 In this example, we define a simple schema with enum and execute one request on it.
 You should be familiar with our previous HelloWorld example to understand the basics.